alshedivat/al-folio/_pages/about.md

 Over the past two years, I’ve been on a leave of absence from CMU to build the ML team of an [early stage data privacy startup](https://www.relyance.ai/).
 I’m returning to CMU to finish my Ph.D. working on Embodied AI. \\

-In my spare time, I enjoy food and wine, nature and traveling, and lifting weights.
+In my spare time, I enjoy food, wine, nature, traveling, and lifting weights.
 Also, I grew up in Paris and my English accent has long been stuck at a local optimum.